Band of Skulls

-Band of Skulls are an English rock band from Southampton, consisting of Russell Marsden (guitar, vocals) and Emma Richardson (bass, vocals); Matt Hayward (drums; 2002–2016) was previously a member.
-The group formed after meeting in college, although Marsden and Hayward have been friends since high school.
-Band of Skulls have released five studio albums, their most recent being Love Is All You Love in April 2019.
-In November 2022, Russell Marsden took to Instagram to inform fans that Emma Richardson will leave the band to pursue a full-time painting career.
+Band of Skulls are an English rock band from Southampton, Hampshire.
+The band was founded in 2002 by lead vocalist and guitarist Russell Marsden, bassist Emma Richardson and drummer Matt Hayward.
+The group formed after meeting in college, although Marsden and Hayward had been friends since high school.
+Following the respective departures of Hayward in 2017 and Richardson in 2022, Marsden has continued on under the moniker as a solo project.
+Band of Skulls have released five studio albums, the most recent of which was Love Is All You Love in April 2019.